Hummingbirds Attract Mates By ‘Singing’ With Tail-Feathers, Performing Sideways Dives

-Scientists have discovered a rather unusual mating technique in male Costa’s hummingbirds, who attract potential mates by diving at a female’s side, and producing a “song” with their tail-feathers that helps them further declare their intent.
+Scientists have discovered a rather unusual mating technique in male Costa’s hummingbirds, who attract potential mates by diving at a female’s side and producing a “song” with their tail-feathers that helps them further declare their intent.

-In a study published Friday in the journal Current Biology, researchers from the University of California, Riverside described this mating process, which justifies why male Costa’s hummingbirds have often been spotted diving at high speeds, and doing so at a female’s side, instead of in front of them.
+In a study published Friday in the journal Current Biology, researchers from the University of California, Riverside described this mating process, which justifies why male Costa’s hummingbirds have often been spotted diving at high speeds and doing so at a female’s side, instead of in front of them.
 This, according to the Daily Mail, is in order to minimize the Doppler effect that takes place when males dive to impress females and end up “singing” by fluttering their tail-feathers, resulting in a more subtle approach.
 Science News also noted that the approach is noticeably different from how males of other hummingbird species attract would-be partners — by swooping over females.

 While this technique might seem counterintuitive, as female hummingbirds gravitate toward males who can dive quickly, the researchers noted that male Costa’s hummingbirds mate in such a way so they could keep their proverbial cards close to their chests, purposely preventing unwanted females from knowing too much about their diving speeds.
 According to study co-author and UC Riverside assistant professor Christopher Clark, this gives males more freedom of choice when selecting a potential partner.